campanell/circle/README.md

 # circle
-A small circle of friends
+A small circle of friends.

+This is all it takes to approach a tremendous challenge.